Wickedfood Cooking School – for groups, corporates & team building.

 Our classes are hands-on, where every person gets to participate in the preparation of the dishes.
 They are also a lot of fun where you not only learn new skills, but get to socialise.
 For corporate groups these classes are a novel way of creating staff interaction or entertaining clients.

-We divide the group into teams of between 8 and 15 people per team (maximum 4 teams – see terms on page 6).
+We divide the group into teams of between 8 and 15 people per team.
 Each team receives the same ingredients to cook the same 6 dishes at their own dedicated cooking station.
 Due to the nature of our hands-on classes, participants never feel threatened or moved outside their comfort zone as in many other team building activities.

 Foods of the World

 Thai – (R495pp excluding VAT).
 Fish sauce and shrimps used.
 Not vegetarian friendly

 Thai cuisine places emphasis on lightly prepared dishes with strong aromatic components.
 Thai cuisine is also known for being quite spicy as well as balancing the four fundamental taste senses in each dish or the overall meal: sour, sweet, salty, and (optional) bitter.
 Learn how to balance these tastes in this cooking class.